ess-dmsc-dram/documents/meeting_notes/July_2018/ISIS_visit_agenda.md

 * Discuss a shared resource pool (Sam will be absent).
 General agreement within SXD dev teams that concept development would be very useful and is badly lacking in Mantid.
 * NXTools?

+##### Discussions and Actions
+1. See updated project plan
+1. Need to build an understanding of this domain
+1. Invest time in building necessary concepts for this domain

 #### Introductions

 * ISIS SANS demo with Matthew (Monday afternoon)